Kolyunya/codeception-markup-validator/README.md

 $I->validateMarkup();
 ```

-If you need, you may override the module-wide message reporter configuration for each page individually like this:
+If you need, you may override module-wide message filter configuration for each page individually like this:
 ```php
 // Perform very strict checks for this particular page.
 $I->amOnPage('/foo/');